mikemadisonweb/yii2-rabbitmq/README.md

 ];
 ```
 Logger disabled by default.
 When enabled it will log messages into main application log or to your own log target if you specify corresponding category name.
 Option 'print_console' gives you additional information while debugging a consumer in you console.

+#### Example
+Simple setup of Yii2 basic template with the RabbitMQ extension is available [here](https://bitbucket.org/MikeMadison/yii2-rabbitmq-test).
+Feel free to experiment with it and debug your existing configuration in an isolated manner.

 Console commands
 -------------